ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-1-booleans.rst

 The following program checks if 5 is a prime number by seeing if it is divisible by the numbers 1 - 5.
 Run the code, and then answer the following questions.

     1. Is 5 a prime number?
     2. What boolean tests determine that a number is prime?
     3. Change the number to 6 and add more boolean expressions to determine if 6 is prime.
 Is 6 prime?
     4. Change the number to 7 and add more boolean expressions to determine if 7 is prime.
 Is 7 prime?
     5. If you changed the boolean expressions to use <= instead of ==, would the code still help you to find prime numbers?
 Why or why not?
 Experiment and find out.
     6. If you changed the boolean expressions to use >= instead of ==, would the code still help you to find prime numbers?
 Why or why not?
 Experiment and find out.
     7. Are all odd numbers prime?
 Can you find one that is not by using boolean expressions in the code below?
     8. Are all even numbers not prime?
 Can you find an even prime number?

 .. activecode:: challenge3-1-primeNumbers
    :language: java

+    Answer the questions above to see if the numbers 5, 6, and 7 are prime.
+    ~~~~

     public class PrimeNumbers
     {
       public static void main(String[] args)
       {
         int number = 5;